bassamanator/Sovol-SV06-firmware/README.md

 # 🚨 *One-Stop-Shop* Klipper Configuration

-This repository contains the OSS Klipper configuration that can be used with any printer running klipper.
+This branch contains the OSS Klipper configuration that can be used with **any printer** running Klipper.

-If you were looking for the OSS Klipper configuration for the SV06, please switch to the [master](https://github.com/bassamanator/Sovol-SV06-firmware) branch.
+If you were looking for the OSS Klipper configuration for the **Sovol SV06**, please switch to the [master](https://github.com/bassamanator/Sovol-SV06-firmware) branch.

 # Highlights

-- 💥 This Klipper configuration is an *endpoint*, meaning that it contains **everything** that you could possibly need in order to have an excellent Klipper experience! 💥
+- 💥 This Klipper configuration is an *endpoint*, meaning that it contains **everything** that you could possibly need in order to have an excellent Klipper experience! 💥 Voron users can rightly disagree and say that it lacks the quad gantry leveling macros.
+Please create a pull request if you can help in this regard!
 - `NEW` <img src="./images/party_blob.gif" width="20" alt=''/> Filament runout sensor usage implemented. <img src="./images/party_blob.gif" width="20" alt=''/>
 - Minimum configuration settings for Mainsail/Fluiddpi to work.
 - SuperSlicer config bundle that contains the printer configuration, as well as what are considered by many to be the best print settings available for any FDM printer ([Ellis' SuperSlicer Profiles](https://github.com/AndrewEllis93/Ellis-SuperSlicer-Profiles)).
 Find the differences between the different print setting profiles [here](https://github.com/AndrewEllis93/Ellis-SuperSlicer-Profiles/tree/master/SuperSlicer).
 But basically, the 45 degree profile places the seam at the back.